I’m always looking for creative craft ideas for my toddler. But there’s one crafty hack which has saved me hundreds. Here, I explain:

 As my little boy gets older, I am sure that he will find his own way to design cards and hopefully people will be equally as charmed by them.

 Is it worth it?

 Buying blank cards is one of the best things I did when my little boy was born.
 We have honestly saved a small fortune.
-But aside from the monetary saving, I think it’s nice to teach kids to make and give gift cards.
+But aside from the monetary saving, I think it’s nice to encourage creativity in your children and to teach your kids to make and give gift cards.
 This creative craft has saved us on many a rainy afternoon and I’ve been relieved to have blank cards in the cupboard on the numerous occasions where I’ve forgotten an occasion and I’ve realise don the morning of!

 I believe that changes like this can add up to become life changing.
 So if you haven’t already, add some blank cards, washable paints and felt tips to your shopping list.
 Not only is this an activity that will bring you hours of joy, but it will save you cash too!

 If you enjoyed this article then check out my get crafty section!